Python-SIP/sip/sphinx/build_system.rst

         :param debug:
             is set if debugging symbols should be generated.
         :param dir:
-            the name of the directory where build files are read from and Makefiles are written to.
+            the name of the directory where build files are read from (if they are not absolute file names) and Makefiles are written to.
 The default of ``None`` means the current directory is used.
         :param makefile:
             the name of the generated Makefile.
         :param installs: